Tatenda Mkuruva: Detroit City FC

-On March 25th, 2025 USL Championship club Detroit City FC announced the signing of Mkuruva on a two-year deal, with 2025 guaranteed and a 2026 option.
+On 25 March 2025, USL Championship club Detroit City FC announced the signing of Mkuruva for the 2025 season with a 2026 option.
+He did not make any official appearances, and was released at the end of the season.
+On 6 April 2026 Mkuruva resigned with Detroit City FC for the 2026 campaign.

 International career

 Mkuruva represented Zimbabwe at the under-17, under-20 and under-23 level before making his senior debut in 2016.
 He represented Zimbabwe national team at the 2017 Africa Cup of Nations.